rolandbarreto/rolandbarreto/README.md

 Hi there 👋

 My name is Roland Barreto, Cloud & Network Engineer.
-I'm into networking automation, cibersecurity, cloud and some other stuffs.
+I'm into networking automation, cybersecurity, cloud and some other stuffs.

 🔭 I’m currently working on infrastructure as code.
 🌱 I’m currently learning Cybersecurity.